Scrappage program: The Netherlands

 The Dutch Government provides a premium of €750 or €1,000 in association with the car industry.
 The city of Amsterdam provides an additional premium of between €250 and €1,000.

 Norway

 In Norway a "Vehicle Scrap Deposit Tax" for all motor vehicles was introduced in 1978.
 When purchasing or registering a new vehicle, a standard €190 tax (as per 2010) is paid to the Norwegian Customs and Excise Authorities.
 This tax is refunded when scrapping the vehicle.

 Portugal

 Portugal has increased a scrappage scheme allowing €1,000 for a car being older than ten years and €1,500 for a car being older fifteen years if the car is being recycled and the new car has an emission standard of CO2 < 140 g/km.

 In January 2010, Portuguese Government made a proposal to limit CO_{2} emissions of the new car to 130 g/km.
-This proposal was be voted in the beginning of March.
+This proposal was voted in the beginning of March.